 Yes, but there’s more to it.

-Internal rewards come from within oneself, while external rewards originate from outside.
+Internal rewards come from within oneself, while external rewards originate from the outside.

-For example, if a child does homework to avoid punishment, the action is caused by an external source.
-And because he is doing it for a reason other than enjoyment, he is motivated extrinsically.
+For example, if a child does homework to avoid punishment, the source of motivation is external.
+And because he is doing it for a separable consequence, he is motivated extrinsically.
 This child is, therefore, motivated externally and extrinsically to do homework.

-On the other hand, if a child studies because he wants to get good grades so that he can later go to college, then his drive is internally produced.
-But since he doesn’t do the homework for its own enjoyment, he is extrinsically motivated.
+On the other hand, if a child studies because he wants to get high grades so that he can later go to college, then his drive is internally produced.
+But since he doesn’t do the school assignment for its own sake, he is extrinsically motivated.
 In this case, the child is internally and extrinsically motivated.

 Therefore, while intrinsic motivation is driven by internal rewards, extrinsic motivation can be generated by internal or external rewards.

-To avoid confusion, we can refer to internal rewards as psychological rewards and external rewards as tangible rewards.
+To avoid confusion, we can refer to internal rewards as psychological rewards and external rewards as tangible rewards such as gold stars.

 Tangible rewards, such as prizes, always result in extrinsic motivation.